 Our research suggests that people with strong beliefs in their ability to alleviate negative moods cope more adaptively with stress.
 They also experience less negative affect (anger, anxiety, depression, guilt) and fewer health problems.

 Our research has been done on a variety of populations, including college students, caregivers for individuals with Alzheimer's disease, teachers and police officers.

 Substantial research evidence suggests that NMR expectancies are important predictors of affect, cognition and behavior.
 People with strong NMR expectancies become less distressed when experiencing aversive circumstances; they react to aversive events by thinking more positive thoughts; and they are better able to use strategies to repair their mood.
 The NMR Scale is a useful measure for assessing progress in psychotherapy.
 People with stronger NMR expectancies benefit more from psychotherapy than do people with weak expectancies.
 Thus, changing NMR expectancies is an important goal of psychotherapy, as people are more likely to use mood enhancing techniques of psychotherapy if they have confidence those techniques will be successful.

-Our colleague Matthias Backenstrass has led the effort to create a German language version of the scale.
-Spanish, Chinese, Japanese, and Korean have been published.
+Translations of the NMR Scale into German, Spanish, Chinese, Japanese, and Korean have been published.
 We have unpublished official translations in Indonesian and Turkish.
 Further translation work continues, including Arabic, Greek and Portuguese.
 Dr. Mearns is very interested in recruiting Japanese students for California State University Fullerton's M.S.
 Program, who are interested in doing research on NMRE in Japan.

 In addition, the NMR-Y is a children's NMR Scale.
 English and Japanese NMR-Y's exist.